DEF

 Sinus tachycardia

-Accelerations of the activity of the heart's main pace giver - the sinus node - are usually the body's own adaptation reactions (strain, stress) or are found in non-cardiac diseases and conditions (oxygen deficiency, hyperthyroidism, blood loss and others).
-If the sinus rhythm increases very rapidly even during low physical activity or at rest, an inadequate sinus tachycardia may be present.
-In this case, it is not uncommon for the balance of the autonomic nervous system to change and for there to be no rhythm disturbance in the true sense.
-Medication can help temporarily.
-Good experiences have been made with specific training of endurance performance.
+Accelerations in the activity of the heart's main clock generator - the sinus node - can usually be attributed to the body's own adaptation reactions (for example, in connection with exertion or stress) or to non-cardiac conditions such as oxygen deficiency, hyperthyroidism, blood loss or similar.
+However, if there is a noticeable, rapid increase in sinus rhythm even during low physical activity or during a period of rest, then inadequate sinus tachycardia may be present.
+In this case, it is not uncommon for there to be a change in the balance of the autonomic nervous system and not a cardiac arrhythmia in the true sense.
+Medication can help here (at least temporarily), but we have also had good experience with specific endurance training tailored to the individual patient.

 Ectopic atrial tachycardia

-This form of atrial dysrhythmia is based on an increased automatism of one or occasionally several muscle cell assemblies.
-This persistent rhythm disturbance can often only be insufficiently suppressed by medication.
-A catheter ablation with the targeted obliteration of the causative focus is often the treatment method of choice.
+This form of atrial arrhythmia is caused by increased automaticity of one or sometimes several muscle cell groups.
+This persistent cardiac arrhythmia can often only be insufficiently regulated with medication.
+For this reason, catheter ablation with targeted obliteration of the causative atrium is usually the treatment of choice.

-In atrial flutter, electrical circular excitation occurs in the atria - usually around the tricuspid valve between the right atrium and the right main chamber (typical atrial flutter).
-The pulse is transmitted regularly and quickly, the heart rate is usually 150/min on average.
-Occasionally cardioversion is necessary, but catheter ablation offers very good results in this situation and is relatively easy to perform.
+In atrial flutter, electrical circular excitations occur in the atria - usually around the tricuspid valve, which is located between the right atrium and the right main chamber (so-called typical atrial flutter).
+The pulse is regular and rapid, the heart rate is usually around 150 per minute on average.
+Occasionally, cardioversion is necessary in such cases, but even in such cases catheter ablation has very good results and is relatively easy to perform.

-Atrial fibrillation is an absolute arrhythmia.
-It is characterized by a chaotic propagation of excitation with travelling flicker waves in both atria.
-This is often caused by age-related changes in the fine architecture of the musculature, especially of the left atrium.
-From about the age of 50 onwards, there is a statistically significant increase in the probability of developing atrial fibrillation.
-Triggers of atrial fibrillation are almost always extra beats or salves of extra beats from the sections of the pulmonary veins near the heart.
-These four blood vessels, whose main function is to transport the oxygen-enriched blood from the lungs into the heart, can be electrically isolated by a special ablation technique (pulmonary vein or pulmonary vein isolation = PVI), which means that atrial fibrillation can no longer be triggered.
-This can be done by surgical ablation in a minimally invasive procedure or with a catheter, called a catheter ablation.
-In some instances we can perform a hybrid procedure - which means combining both surgery and electrophysiology.
+By this the cardiologist means an absolute arrhythmia.
+In this case, there is a chaotic spread of excitation with travelling fibrillation waves in both atria of the heart.
+The cause is often age-related changes in the fine architecture of the musculature - especially of the left atrium.
+Statistically, the probability of developing atrial fibrillation increases from around the age of 50.
+Atrial fibrillation is almost always triggered by extra beats or volleys of extra beats from the sections of the pulmonary veins near the heart.
+These four blood vessels, whose main function is to transport oxygen-enriched blood from the lungs to the heart, can be electrically isolated by a special ablation technique (pulmonary vein or pulmonary vein isolation = PVI), which means that atrial fibrillation can no longer be triggered.
+These techniques can be catheter ablation on the one hand and surgical ablation on the other.
+Hybrid ablation is when these two techniques are combined.

 Atrioventricular tachycardia

-With all forms of tachycardia or extra beats from the large ventricle, identification of the underlying heart disease is absolutely necessary.
+In all forms of palpitations or extra beats from the large ventricle, clarification of the underlying heart disease is absolutely necessary.
+Please never underestimate this, but pay attention to your heart health at all times!

-Ventricular extrasystoles (VES) are extra beats from the muscles of the main chambers.
-Mostly they are benign but can lead to symptoms and anxiety and should be examined and monitored in the course of the disease.
-Problems include frequent occurrence (more than 10% of the total heartbeats), extra beats from certain regions (e.g. Purkinje fibres) and association with severe heart disease.
-The following should therefore always be excluded: coronary artery disease, thickening of the heart muscle, heart valve defects, heart muscle disease, and heart failure.
+Ventricular extrasystoles (also called Premature ventricular contractions (PVC)) are extra beats from the muscles of the main chambers.
+Most of the time they are benign, but they can lead to symptoms or anxiety and should therefore be medically clarified and controlled in the further course.
+The frequent occurrence (more than 10% of the total beats of the heart), extra beats from certain regions (for example from the Purkinje fibres) or the association with a serious heart disease are problematic.
+It is therefore important that in such cases the following can always be ruled out by a doctor: Circulatory disorder of the heart muscle, thickening of the heart muscle, heart valve defect, heart muscle disease and / or heart pump weakness.

-Common causes of ventricular tachycardia are scars of the main chambers after a heart attack and severe narrowing in the heart vessels.
+Common causes of ventricular tachycardia are scarring of the main chambers after a heart attack and after severe vascular damage.

-Other ventricular tachycardias are found in rare genetic rhythmological disorders such as long QT syndrome, short QT syndrome, Brugada syndrome, and catecholamine-dependent polymorphic ventricular tachycardia.
+Other ventricular tachycardias are found in the rare, genetic rhythmological disorders such as long-QT syndrome, short-QT syndrome, Brugada syndrome and catecholamine-dependent polymorphic ventricular tachycardia.